AZCactus/Notion/README.md

 Motivation

-We've noticed inefficiencies in brainstorming from the inability to include individuals remotely to the short-term nature of a physical notes.
+We've noticed inefficiencies in brainstorming from the inability to include individuals remotely to the short-term nature of physical notes.
 We wanted to solve these problems and also give a delightful interface.

 Installation